jdiehl/brackets-less-autocompile/README.md

 >
 >     // out: new-file.css

-How can supress compiling this less file / compile a different less file than the one being edited?
+How can I supress compiling this less file / compile a different less file than the one being edited?

 > Add a reference to the master.less file to the head of the imported less file:
 >
 >     // main: master.less

+How can I supress the compilation of a single less file

+> Set out to null
+>
+>     // out: null

 ### Acknowledgements